 WHO is part of the United Nations and focuses on international public health.
 Mugabe has long been criticized for corruption and abuse of power.

-Tedros, an Ethiopian and WHO’s first African director-general, previously said Mugabe will use his role to ensure other leaders on the continent make noncommunicable diseases a priority.
+In making the appointment, Tedros, an Ethiopian and WHO’s first African director-general, had said Mugabe would use his role to ensure other leaders make noncommunicable diseases a priority.

 Along with his inner circle, he has been under US sanctions since the early 2000s over human rights abuses and the erosion of democratic institutions.
 President Barack Obama extended sanctions for another year before leaving office in January.